ventus-ag/documentation/content/products/networking/ports.md

 {{% notice note %}}
-⚠️ Firewalls cannot be configured when Port Security is disabled.
+⚠️ Firewalls and Allowed Address Pairs cannot be configured when Port Security is disabled.
 {{% /notice %}}